haddeeann/haddeeann/README.md

 #### Current projects

-- 🧑🏼‍💻 I’m currently working on leetcode problems.
+- 🧑🏼‍💻 Recently I've worked on leetcode problems.
 I add them to the Tidbits repo.
 I also add a little bit every day to my website about NumPy.
-- 🌱 I’m currently learning NumPy.
+- 🌱 I've also learned some NumPy.
 So there is a site where I take my notes and publish them as I learn.
-- 😺 I've adopted Atom.
-I use it as a text editor, so I'm going to try to make a side project out of modifying it for my personal writing tool.

 #### My past projects include: